 The main objective of Methodologies is to improve existing – and develop new – methodologies for improved energy efficiency in industrial plants.
-We believe that technological enhancements and diverse innovations are better than cost reductions.
 For that reason, solutions that are thermodynamically more efficient will serve as our main river.
 Also, changes in the framework conditions related to energy, environment, new technologies and markets are closely considered in our work.
 We aim to look for new solutions to increase the energy efficiency of industrial processes and reduce their carbon emissions.